Klangkeller Bern: Willi Grimm & Patrick Frey

 ... etc., etc.

-To repeat: I honestly don't think I am destructive, I am calling out for soberness and conscientiousness!
+I honestly don't think I am destructive, I am calling out for soberness and conscientiousness!

 " (...) wie von Herrn Løfvander fälschlich behauptet, mit einer Vermischung von Frequenzen und Wellenlängen."